rohitkatbamna/BApp/README.md

 - api will always contain fetch api files.

 ## the sturture will change further if their is more stuff like Context api.

+# JavaScript files that hold anything will always be camelcasing

+# react components will always have two capital word this will be decided further.